-In-house induction training on child protection matters will be given to all newly appointed staff and volunteers as part of their induction.
-This will include an explanation of the Safeguarding policy, code of conduct, KCSIE Part 1 and Annex B, and additional one-to-one training from the Senior DSLs or DSLs will be given if necessary to ensure full understanding of these.
-New staff will be made aware of the identity of the DSL's, and given electronic copies of the Whistleblowing policy, the Attendance policy (covering Children Missing from Education), E-safety policy (which includes the acceptable use of technologies) and Behaviour policies.
+Additional one-to-one training from the Senior DSLs or DSLs will be given if necessary to ensure full understanding of these.
+New staff will be made aware of the identity of the DSL's, and given electronic copies of the Whistleblowing policy, the Attendance policy (covering Children Missing Education and persistent absence), E-safety policy (which includes the acceptable use of technologies), Wellbeing & Mental Health policy and Behaviour policies.
 The DSLs will attend Surrey Child Protection Service's dedicated induction course and then refresher training at least every two years as recommended by SSCB.